CLOVIS-AI/Decouple/README.md

 - [How-to guides](https://opensavvy.gitlab.io/decouple/documentation/howto/index.html) are small commented examples of how to solve specific problems (including project setup),
 - [The reference](https://opensavvy.gitlab.io/decouple/documentation/index.html) is a low-level precise explanation of the API elements and how to use them.

+## Licensing

+The Decouple source code is licensed under Apache 2.0, allowing usage in most projects with minimal constraints.
+The full text is available in the [LICENSE](LICENSE) file.

+All rights to the Decouple logo and identity are reserved.

 ## Contribution

-The project is licensed under Apache 2.0, allowing usage in most projects with minimal constraints.
-The full text is available in the [LICENSE](LICENSE) file.

 Development takes place in the [OpenSavvy GitLab repository](https://gitlab.com/opensavvy/decouple).
 This is also the recommended place to [report problems and feature requests](https://gitlab.com/opensavvy/decouple/-/issues).